bazy-albat-iv/rsch-prop-portfolio/docs/research_proposal/index.md

 **WHAT (recap).** The proposal asked: *“How can explainable deep‑learning techniques improve clinical decision‑making in medical imaging?”* I produced 19 slides and a 7‑minute narration.

-**SO WHAT (critique).** Feedback rated all five rubric areas as “Excellent” 444274_RRP Summative Feedback Template (Research Proposal Presentation).pdf](file-service://file-7iYPtHV7Ut3aCQPoSD5W4k), highlighting pace, clarity, and critical balance between theoretical context and real‑world constraints.
+**SO WHAT (critique).** Feedback rated all five rubric areas as “Excellent” 444274_RRP Summative Feedback Template (Research Proposal Presentation), highlighting pace, clarity, and critical balance between theoretical context and real‑world constraints.
 The jump from 52 % (review) to 70 % reflected three deliberate improvements:

 1. **Full story arc.** I opened with a clinical vignette to humanise the research gap.
 2. **Methodological depth.** Used a diagram of the XAI pipeline, then critiqued Grad‑CAM’s localisation bias.